Day Trip to Versailles from Paris: DIY Guide + Best Tours

 Only if you’re planning to visit multiple Paris museums as well.
 Read my Paris Museum Pass review to see if it’s a good fit for you.
 Keep in mind that the pass does not include access to the Gardens (April to October); you’ll need to purchase a separate ticket to visit them.

 Have more questions?
-Join our private Facebook group for Paris & France travel planning – ask anything, get insider tips from locals and experienced travelers, and find inspiration for your trip.
+Join my Facebook group about Paris & France travel planning – ask anything, get insider tips from locals and experienced travelers, and find inspiration for your trip.

-That’s the Versailles day trip from Paris from a local’s perspective – honest about the crowds, clear on the logistics, realistic about what you can see in the time you have.
+That’s the Paris to Versailles day trip from a local’s perspective – honest about the crowds, clear on the logistics, realistic about what you can see in the time you have.
 For more day trips from the city, check out my complete guide to the best side trips from Paris.

 Pin it now & read it later